 A series of 3 pictures showing the process of adding potato starch and water to the soy milk and mushrooms to make the vegan cream of mushroom soup.

-This vegan cream of mushroom soup can be thickened in one of 2 ways.
+This vegan cream of mushroom soup can be thickened in 1 of 2 ways.
 The easiest way is to use cornstarch and cold water.
 (This method also makes it gluten-free).

-The other way is to make a roux out of a ¼ cup of oil and a ¼ cup of flour.
-Heat the oil and flour in a saucepan until it gets bubbly and starts to brown slightly then slowly add the broth to the rue, stirring constantly, until it thickens.
-The method using the roux adds, gluten and fat, but it also adds a rich creaminess to the soup!
+The other way is to make a roux with ¼ cup of oil and ¼ cup of flour.
+Heat the oil and flour in a saucepan over medium heat until bubbly and slightly browned, then slowly add the broth to the roux, stirring constantly, until thickened.
+The method using the roux adds gluten and fat, but it also adds a rich creaminess to the soup!

-• Potato starch gives it a slightly better texture and flavor than corn starch, but if you don’t have it corn starch will work well too.
+• Potato starch gives it a slightly better texture and flavor than corn starch, but if you don’t have potato starch, corn starch will work well too.

-• If you are using thicker soy milk to make this like Silk brand or equivalent, use 2 cups milk and 2 cups water.
+• If you are using thicker soy milk to make this, like Silk brand or equivalent, use 2 cups of milk and 2 cups of water.

 • You may also thicken this soup by adding 1/4 cup of oil and 1/4 cup of flour to the bottom of a second soup pot.
-Heat the flour and oil for a minute then slowly ladle in the hot broth stirring with a whisk between each scoop of liquid until all of the soup is added and it begins to bubble.
+Heat the flour and oil for a minute, then slowly ladle in the hot broth, whisking between each scoop until all the soup is added and the soup begins to bubble.

-• If using the method with oil and flour, still add the extra cup of water, just don’t add the cornstarch.
+• If using the oil-and-flour method, still add the extra cup of water; just don’t add the cornstarch.

 Serve your dairy-free cream of mushroom soup with some delicious vegan cheddar bay biscuits, vegan focaccia, drop biscuits, socca, or vegan beer bread, and you have a hearty meal!